ytz12345/SDRB/web/assets/libs/jquery-asGradient/README.md

 More gulp tasks can be found [here](CONTRIBUTING.md#available-tasks).

 ## Changelog
-To see the list of recent changes, see [Releases section](https://github.com/amazingSurge/jquery-asGradient/releases).
+To see the courseList of recent changes, see [Releases section](https://github.com/amazingSurge/jquery-asGradient/releases).

 ## Copyright and license
 Copyright (C) 2016 amazingSurge.